Horse Under Water

 Horse Under Water (1963) is the second of several Len Deighton spy novels featuring an unnamed British intelligence officer.
 It was preceded by The IPCRESS File and followed by Funeral in Berlin.

 Background

 The novel is set mostly in a small fishing village in Portugal, during the António de Oliveira Salazar dictatorship.
-It retains the style of The IPCRESS File — multiple plots twists, Gauloises cigarettes, the grime- and soot-stained British winter.
+It retains the style of The IPCRESS File — multiple plot twists, Gauloises cigarettes, the grime- and soot-stained British winter.
 In common with several of Deighton's other early novels, the chapter headings have a running theme.
 In Horse Under Water these are crossword puzzle clues, reflecting the protagonist's habit of endlessly writing and replacing words in crossword puzzles.
 The first edition of Horse Under Water published by Jonathan Cape was shorter than the later Penguin edition, which included a detailed description of the anonymous British agent's diving course and also introduced characters later seen in the book, such as Chief Petty Officer Edwardes.